Last updated 3/29/20.

-While its growth is slowing in its country of origin, it’s started to expand in other countries, including the U.S. Last week, the Centers for Disease Control and Prevention were reporting less than 2,000 locally contracted cases of COVID-19.
-As of today, that number has soared past 10,000, and 150 Americans had died.
+While its growth is slowing in its country of origin, it has surged in other countries, including the U.S. Last week, the Centers for Disease Control and Prevention were reporting less than 25,000 locally contracted cases of COVID-19.
+As of today, that number has soared past 122,000, and more than 2,000 Americans have died.
 Naturally, public health officials are focused on preventing more person-to-person spread.

 Providers, on the other hand, tend to prioritize patient care.
 That doesn’t mean you care less about outbreak management protocol, but here’s a refresher.

 How Healthcare Providers can Reduce the Risk of Pandemic at Their Facility

 Without proper risk management and emergency preparedness, diseases like COVID-19 can quickly overwhelm even the most organized health systems.

 “Healthcare workers are frontline responders to the pandemic situation,” risk management expert Andrew Boyarsky tells Florence Health.
 “Pandemic outbreaks happen in waves, and for COVID-19, it’s coming and could return at any point, so we need to prepare our healthcare facilities and communities for when that happens.”

 Risk Management & Emergency Management for Healthcare Providers

 According to Boyarsky, a solid emergency action plan is the best foundation.
 And it should include a multidisciplinary team that plans for shortages, manages staffing issues and creates up-to-date situation reports, much like the CDC.

 - Identify your facility’s emergency management plan or incident command team, staff trained in a standardized approach to emergency response.

 - Create a plan for shortages.
 What will your facility do if medications aren’t available or patients requiring certain equipment, like ventilator support, need to be relocated?